AyeshaIjazTabassum/Meta-Hacker-Cup-2025/Problem1/Problem1.md

 1≤Ai≤100 </br>

 # Input Format
 Input begins with a single integer T, the number of test cases.
-The first line of each case is a single integer N. The second line of each case contains N space-separated integers A1,...,AN.
+The first line of each case is a single integer N. The second line of each case contains N space-separated integers A1, ..., AN.

 # Output Format
 For the i-th test case, print "Case #i: " followed by the length of the shortest ladder that Solid Snake needs to visit each platform at least once.